amethyst/amethyst/book/src/concepts/system.md

 }
 ```

 This system makes the player go up by 0.1 unit every iteration of the game loop!
 To identify what entity the player is, we stored it beforehand in the system's struct.
-Then, we get its `Transform` from the transform storage, and move it along the Y axis by 0.1.
+Then, we get its `TransformComponent` from the transform storage, and move it along the Y axis by 0.1.

 > A transform is a very common structure in game development.
 It represents the position, rotation and scale of an object in the game world.
 You will use them a lot, as they are what you need to change when you want to move something around in your game.